 Video marketing hit mainstream in 2017, with social media services making it easier than ever to promote video content.
-Industry stats consistently show that businesses can’t afford to ignore video marketing.
-Check out these highlights:
+Industry stats consistently show that businesses can’t afford to ignore video marketing:

-- 70% of marketers say video produces more conversions than any other type of content
+- 70% of marketers say video boosts sales more than any other content

-- Social video drives twelve times more shares than images and text combined
+- Social video drives twelve times more shares than other content

-- Video is great for SEO — adding video can increase search traffic to a website by over 150%
+- It’s great for SEO — adding video can boost search traffic by over 150%

 - Video can triple email click-through rates